jackocnr/intl-tel-input/README.md

 **autoHideDialCode**
 Type: `Boolean` Default: `true`
 If there is just a dial code in the input: remove it on blur, and re-add it on focus.
 This is to prevent just a dial code getting submitted with the form.
+Requires `nationalMode` to be set to `false`.

 **defaultCountry**
 Type: `String` Default: `""`